Smith College-Spring 2009

 Assignments:

-2) Read "Instructions addressed to King Merikare," pages 97-109 in Ancient Egyptian Literature volume 1 at the front of the PACKET.
+2) Read “Instructions addressed to King Merikare,” pages 97-109 in Ancient Egyptian Literature volume 1 at the front of the HANDOUT.

-3) Read "The Words of Ahikar" pages 427-430 in Ancient Near Eastern Texts at the front of the PACKET
+3) Read “The Words of Ahikar” pages 427-430 in Ancient Near Eastern Texts at the front of the HANDOUT.

 Assignments:

-1) Read Proverbs 10-31 and bring in a list of at least 4 proverbs that intrigued or confused you to discuss in class.
+1) Read Proverbs 10-31 in Alter’s translation or in both Alter and the NRSV and bring in a list of at least 4 proverbs that intrigued or confused you to discuss in class.

-3) Read the Instructions of Amenophis pages 146-163 in Ancient Egyptian Literature volume 2 at the front of the PACKET.
+3) Read the Instructions of Amenophis pages 146-163 in Ancient Egyptian Literature volume 2, HANDOUT.

 Assignments:

-1) Read Job.
+1) Read Job in Alter’s translation or in both Alter and the NRSV.
 Again, as you read collect any passages that you feel deserve special attention in class.

-3) Read "Ludlul Bel Nemeki," and "the Babylonian Theodicy" pages 596-604 in Ancient Near Eastern Texts at the front of the PACKET.
+3) Read “Ludlul Bel Nemeki,” and “the Babylonian Theodicy” pages 596-604 in Ancient Near Eastern Texts, HANDOUT.

 Assignments:

-1) Read Ecclesiastes and pick out at least one passage that intrigues or disturbs you.
+1) Read Ecclesiastes/Qohelet in Alter and also in the NRSV and pick out at least one passage that intrigues or disturbs you.

-(LIBRARY TOUR—Time Permitting on either March 2nd, 9th, or 11th)
+(LIBRARY TOUR—Time Permitting on either March 1st, 8th)

 Assignments: